-An Oregon sublease agreement allows a tenant (or “sublessor”) to rent part or all of their rental property to another person (or “subtenant”) for a period of time.
+An Oregon sublease agreement allows a tenant (or “sublessor”) to rent part or all of their rental property to another person (or “subtenant”) for a set period.

-Subletting can be a good way for you to cut the cost of renting, or to help you ensure that your rental property remains occupied while you’re away.
-However, it also comes with some important laws, rules, and regulations that could cause you trouble if you’re unaware of them.
+Subletting can be a good way to cut the cost of renting or help you ensure that your rental property remains occupied while you’re away.
+However, it also comes with some important laws, rules, and regulations that could cause trouble if you’re unaware.

 How to Write an Oregon Sublease Agreement

 An Oregon sublease agreement must contain certain information (like names, correct addresses, rent cost, etc.) to be legally valid.
 However, it should also include other important sections (like a section that outlines restrictions on property use)) to mitigate the risk being taken on by the sublessor.

 - List the type of property being subleased — This should include the entire property type (house, apartment, condo, or whatever form of lodging the subtenant is renting), as well as the specific part of the property they can use.
 The agreement should clarify if they’re renting the entire property.